Hastings sawmill built on the south shore of Burrard Inlet by Captain Edward Stamp in 1865.

 This structure was used by senior elementary school students prior to the opening of Central School in January, 1890.

 From August 1890 to June 1893, it was used by high school students (see below) during the construction of Vancouver’s first high school.
-Later, it housed the Vancouver School Board offices.
+Later, for a short time, it housed offices of the Vancouver School Board.

 e) North Arm School: Vancouver’s second oldest school